Home Dog Care How to Treat a Dog Ear Infection Without A Vet: OTC and...

 Home Remedies for Dog Ear Infections

-As with any home remedies, you will need to keep a close eye on your dog's condition until his ear infection has cleared up completely.
+As with any home remedies, you need to keep a close eye on your dog's condition until his ear infection has cleared up completely.

-Home remedies usually need to be applied more often than medications as well.
+Tip: Home remedies usually need to be applied more often than medications as well.

 This is because the ingredients are not as strong as the chemicals in prescription treatments or over-the-counter remedies.

 Dog ear care products and medication don’t need to be complicated or expensive.
-Some of the best ear infection treatments can be made right at home.

 And, it's likely that you already have the ingredients on hand.